 To reach the snorkeling in Belize by air, fly into Belize City International Airport (BZE) which is located west of Belize City.
 Since there are few hotels near the airport and the airport is pretty far from the sketchy Belize City, you will want to arrive as early in the day as possible to meet your connection.
 There are two small inter-island airlines that serve many other destinations off-shore of Belize.
 Note, even if you reserve a specific inter-island flight at a specific time, only after you check-in with the inter-island carrier are you really assigned to an actual flight at an actual time.
 Most of the snorkelers visiting the Emerald Forest are staying at one of the accommodations within Glovers Reef.
 To reach these remote accomodations, most use the once a week boats from Sittee River Village or Dangriga.
 There are charter boats available from Placencia or Belize City but you usually have to book the entire boat.
 When heading out to Glovers Reef, the boats need to leave early enough in the day to pass through the reefs (no later than 2pm).
 On the depature from Glovers, most boats leave really early morning in order to connect with flights.

-Overall, Emerald Forest is the 5th most popular snorkel dive spot of all 33 snorkeling dives in Belize.
+Overall, Emerald Forest is the 6th most popular snorkel dive spot of all 44 snorkeling dives in Belize.
+Several of the better snorkeling spots are nearby Emerald Forest including Baking Swash Reef, Glovers Reef Lagoon, Long Caye Wall, Split Reefs, Long Caye Lagoon and Bevs Garden.